Yury Gogotsi

-Yury Georgievich Gogotsi (born December 16, 1961, Kyiv, Ukrainian SSR) is a Ukrainian scientist in the field of material chemistry, professor at Drexel University, Philadelphia, PA since the year 2000 in the fields of Materials Science and Engineering and Nanotechnology.
+Yury Georgievich Gogotsi (born December 16, 1961) is a scientist in the field of material chemistry, professor at Drexel University, Philadelphia, United States since 2000 in the fields of Materials Science and Engineering and Nanotechnology.
 Distinguished University and Trustee Chair professor of materials science at Drexel University — director of the A.J.
 Drexel Nanotechnology Institute (since 2014 – A.J.
 Drexel Nanomaterials Institute).